emergenzeHack/covid19italia/en/contribuisci.md

 To configure the platform these are the main steps (please change your files in your repo and in your branch, possibly with PULL REQUEST on Github).
 In the main repo:
 - General Configuration Site Data are stored in **_config.yml** file.
 An example is [this one](https://github.com/emergenzeHack/covid19italia/blob/master/_config.yml)
 - Home Page main objects are configurable in **index.html** file.
 An example is [this one](https://github.com/emergenzeHack/covid19italia/blob/master/index.html)
-- For each page you can configure a permalink, title (and the relative LABEL in the page if is a report page)
+- For each page you can configure a permalink (remember that if you change the permalink you need to update the reference to this link in all the website), title (subtitle) and right LABEL of the category in the page (if it is a reports page)

 In the data repo:
 - Reports Categories are configurable in **cfg/issuecategories.yml** file.
 An example is [this one](https://github.com/emergenzeHack/covid19italia_data/blob/master/cfg/issuecategories.yml)